navneil-naicker/scriptcha-control-panel/README.md

      curl -LJO https://raw.githubusercontent.com/navneil-naicker/scriptcha-control-panel/master/scriptcha-installer.sh

- ***2. Isse the following command in terminal.
+ ***2. Issue the following command in terminal.
 This will start the*** installation of ScriptCha Control Panel

      sh scriptcha-installer.sh